14 Dec Our Top Predictions for Digital Marketing Trends in 2021

 Luckily, it’s easier than ever for brands to set up an eCommerce shop.
 This year, social media channels Facebook and Instagram released a feature called Shops, a mobile-friendly eCommerce option that allows brands to sell their products directly off these platforms.
 WhatsApp also has WhatsApp for Business, which allows business owners to highlight their products and services and correspond directly with customers.

-We predict that more social media channels will follow suit and eCommerce options will become more widely accessible for brands in 2021.
+One of the key digital marketing trends we predict that more social media channels will follow suit and eCommerce options will become more widely accessible for brands in 2021.

 2. More Gaming-Related Content